mtmk-ee/artemis-cubesat-kit/docs/index.md

 ---
+layout: page
-title: Artemis CubeSat Kit
+title: "Home"
 ---

 This wiki provides information on how the software used in the Artemis CubeSat Kit.

 * Tutorials
-* Documentation|Documentation (Software)
+* Documentation
 * About Us
 * Frequently Asked Questions|FAQ